 Shampoo ‘ready-made’ remedies

-If all of the above are in proper order, then you might want to try some shampoos that aim to relieve your head of dandruff.
+If all of the above are in on order, then you might want to try some shampoos that aim to relieve your head of dandruff.
 As discussed, however, dandruff is caused by different problems.
 So here is a way you can pick the correct shampoo for your problem.

 - If fungus and bacteria are the cause of your dandruff, then use the shampoo that contains zinc pyrithione.